cryptobuks1/paytokensd/docs/API.rst

 **Parameters:**

   * **privkey (string):** The private key in WIF format to use for signing the transaction.
-If not provided, the private key must to be known by the ``bitcoind`` wallet.
+If not provided, the private key must to be known by the ``worldcoind`` wallet.
   * The other parameters for a given ``do_`` method are the same as the corresponding ``create_`` call.

 **Return:**

-  The created transaction's id on the Bitcoin network, or an error if the transaction is invalid for any reason.
+  The created transaction's id on the Worldcoin network, or an error if the transaction is invalid for any reason.